cabforum/forum/Bylaws.md

 (c) Approval process:
 [specify]

-The Working Group shall include Interested Parties and Associate Members as defined in the Bylaws.
+The Working Group shall include Interested Parties, Associate Members and Probational Certificate Issuers as defined in the Bylaws.

    3.2 **Ending Membership**
 [Proposed text.
 New Chartered Working Groups may amend accordingly].